Science and Global Issues: Biology

 Included are day-to-day topics such as getting started with SEPUP, using the equipment kit, management of student laboratory activities, lab safety, monitoring group work, using technology, and using post-activity discussions to make connects to science content.

 Using the SEPUP formative assessment system, students complete tasks, producing student work that can be scored using rubrics developed for nine major areas, including Content Understanding, Designing Investigations, Using Evidence, Analyzing Data, Communicating, Scientific Information, Group Interaction, and more.
-The assessment opportunities are distributed over time, allowing teachers to monitor student progress, and, an item bank (using the Exam View ® software) is used as a summative check for student understanding.
+The assessment opportunities are distributed over time, allowing teachers to monitor student progress, and, an item bank is used as a summative check for student understanding.
 Teachers will examine support for assessment and will discuss and moderate samples of actual student work.

-SEPUP supports SGI Biology with external web content, simulations, PowerPoints, and more as well as a suite of Exam View tools.
+SEPUP supports SGI Biology with external web content, simulations, PowerPoints, and more.
 Initial-use and follow up workshops can include content to support effective student use of tablet devices with SEPUP programs.

 What is needed?
 One session (PD-SGI-NU1) is usually sufficient to provide an overview of the SEPUP fundamentals and course design, plus in-depth study on one unit of interest.
 Districts generally choose between 3-5 days of training, with a summer start and mid-year follow up where possible.